FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 The **variant extension** will be roughly like the one introduced in PR #19733 [[9](#ref9)] in the form of `App::VariantExtension`.
-On execution of a variant extension, the extension will obtain a topologically sorted outlist of the object $o$ of which this is a variant.
+On execution of a variant extension, the extension will obtain a topologically sorted outlist of object
+$o$ of which this is a variant.
 For each of these objects, a context will be created and pushed onto the stack for property intercept.
 Then the object $o$ and its dependencies will be executed in these contexts.
 The contexts will be popped of the stack and the variant link has been computed.

-Different from PR #19733 that introduced a `Part::Variant` that extended `App::VariantExtension` and that only supported shape-based variants, in the proposed implementation, **`App::Link`** will extend `App::VariantExtension` and instead of property `Support` in `App::VariantExtension` of type `App::PropertyXLink`, the variant extension will make use of property `LinkedObject` of type `App::PropertyXLink` in `App::Link`.
+PR #19733 introduced a `Part::Variant` that extended `App::VariantExtension`
+that only supported shape-based variants.
+However, in the proposed implementation, **`App::Link`** will extend `App::VariantExtension`.
+Instead of property `Support` in `App::VariantExtension` of type `App::PropertyXLink`, the variant extension will make use of property `LinkedObject` of type `App::PropertyXLink` in `App::Link`.

-In PR #19733, the `Part::Variant` would adopt the exposed properties.
+In PR #19733, the `Part::Variant` adopts the exposed properties.
 In the proposed implementation that is not necessary any longer because `App::Link` already adopts the properties of the linked object.
 However, `App::Link` must treat those properties in a different way.